Reconstructing the boundary of AdS from an infrared defect: Discussion

 20pt

-The above elements led us to speculate that gauge/gravity duality belongs a to broader scheme, in which dual gauge theories does not necessarily have support on boundary submanifolds.
-In such scheme, bulk gravitational theories ought to be formulated on manifolds with multiple boundaries and extended objects in all possible codimensions; Hilbert spaces are assigned to boundaries---encapsulating states of a boundary, \emph{large} $N$ gauge theory---, as well as to defects---encoding defect states labeled by the codimension number and described by means of presumable a \emph{finite} $N$ gauge theory---.
-Furthermore, Hilbert spaces associated to boundaries and defects are expected to be related via a (co)dimensional ladder of dualities involving different limits of the moduli parameters of the theory.
+The above elements lead us to speculate that gauge/gravity duality belongs to broader scheme, in which dual gauge theories do not necessarily have support on boundary submanifolds.
+In such a scheme, bulk gravitational theories ought to be formulated on manifolds with multiple boundaries and extended objects in all possible codimensions; Hilbert spaces are assigned to boundaries---encapsulating states of a boundary, \emph{large} $N$ gauge theory---, as well as to defects---encoding defect states labeled by the codimension number and described by means of a presumable \emph{finite} $N$ gauge theory---.
+Furthermore, Hilbert spaces assigned to boundaries and defects are expected to be related via a (co)dimensional ladder of dualities involving different limits of the moduli parameters of the theory.

 Clearly, many open questions remain to be investigated.
 The very existence of the infrared type of theories postulated in this work, as well as the universality and robustness of our framework require to be further studied; this is the subject matter of some of our current, ongoing research.